-The Psychology Doctoral Internship Program at Georgia State University Counseling and Testing Center is a 2000 hour one-year program that includes a minimum of 500 hours of direct client contact.
+The doctoral internship program in health service psychology at the Georgia State University Counseling Center is a 2,000-hour, one-year program that includes a minimum of 500 hours of direct client contact.
 The program develops interns as culturally competent generalist practitioner-scholars by identifying, refining and expanding:

 - Clinical practice skills in individual, group and couples counseling

 - Crisis intervention skills

 - Skills in psychoeducational programming, program evaluation and systemic consultation